deweechi/cdvuepress/docs/README.md

     year: 2020 - Present
     company: Tutor.com
     title: Tutor I
-    summary: Online Tutor for HTML, CSS, JavaScript and PHP.
-When tutoring I need to assess, assist and guide the student in the learning process.
+    summary: Online tutor approved to assist with HTML, CSS, JavaScript, and PHP.
+Quickly assess the needs of the student in a fast-paced, high-pressure, time constraint environment.
+Some tasks include; explaining concepts, debugging code, providing advice, and providing working examples.
   -
     id: 3
     icon: cached